crowebird/js_classes/README.md

 This allows you to __extend classes__, gives you a __constructor that is auto called upon instantiaion__, and gives you __access to super for extended classes__ (as well as create __abstract classes and methods__).

-Note that there is a limitation with how deep classes work.
-There are only PUBLIC and PRIVATE methods, and child classes only have access to parent PUBLIC methods.
-There is no PROTECTED.
+_Note There are only PUBLIC and PRIVATE methods, and child classes only have access to parent PUBLIC methods.
+There is no PROTECTED._

 ## How It Works